Nakola-dev/uhai-link-aid/README.md

 ## 🌟 About the Project

-**Uhai Assist Link** is a modern, AI-driven emergency response platform that bridges the gap between emergencies and professional medical care.
+**UhaiLink** is a modern, AI-driven emergency response platform that bridges the gap between emergencies and professional medical care.
 Whether you're facing a medical emergency or need quick first aid guidance, Uhai Assist Link provides instant, reliable support.

 ### Why Uhai Assist Link?